Position

 • Bachelor’s degree in Communications, Marketing, or a related field.

-• Proven experience as a Community Manager or similar role.
+• Proven experience in community management or a similar role.

-• Strong understanding of social media platforms and community engagement strategies.
+• Strong understanding of social media platforms and digital marketing strategies.

 • Ability to think creatively and develop engaging content.